Last Updated on March 8, 2021 by

 Caring For Your PFDs

-Taking care of your PFDs helps them last longer and ensure your safety and that of your passengers on the water if you are a boat owner.
+Taking care of your PFDs helps them last longer and ensures your safety and that of your passengers on the water if you are a boat owner.
 Here’s what to do;

 1. Checking Your PFDS Before Use

 Before going out on your boat, make sure that you test your floatation devices.
 Ensure that the tools are safe to use and that they will float.
-If you have an inflatable PFD, make sure that it does not have any air-leaks before embarking on a boating trip.
-Check for mold or mildew in the synthetic fiber before using it on the water.
+If you have an inflatable PFD, make sure that it does not have any air leaks before embarking on a boating trip.
+Check for mold or mildew in the synthetic fiber before using it in the water.

 For your inflatable PFD, check the inflator’s status and ensure that the CO2 cylinder is full, it does not leak, and it is also tightly screwed in.
 You can also check for leaks in the device by inflating it after removing the cylinder.
 The Floating jacket should remain firm for several hours.